 Prior to our Nautilus acquisition, Nautilus International had incurred several years of declining sales and accelerating losses.
 Unless our new Nautilus management team is able to revitalize commercial sales and reduce costs, our profitability will decline.
-For example, for the fiscal year ended June 27, 1998, Nautilus International had an operating loss of approximately \$14.8 million, of which \$8.8 million constituted a one-time impairment charge, on net sales of \$20.9 million.
+For example, for the fiscal year ended June 27, 1998, Nautilus International had a net loss of approximately \$14.8 million, of which \$8.8 million constituted a one-time impairment charge, on net sales of \$20.9 million.

-OUR KEY EMPLOYEES ARE CRITICAL TO OUR SUCCESS, AND THEIR DEPARTURE MAY ADVERSELY
+OUR KEY EMPLOYEES ARE CRITICAL TO OUR SUCCESS, AND THEIR DEPARTURE MAY ADVERSELY AFFECT OUR BUSINESS.